Aleksander Knavs

-Aleksander Knavs (born 5 December 1975) is a Slovenian former football defender.
+Aleksander Knavs (born 5 December 1975) is a Slovenian retired football defender.

 Club career

 Knavs was born in Maribor and started his professional career playing at the club Olimpija from the Slovenian capital city of Ljubljana in 1993.
 He played for Olimpija until June 1997 and went on to move abroad by signing with Austrian club Tirol Innsbruck after being noticed by Kurt Jara, the club's manager at the time.
 Playing for Olimpija, Knavs appeared in 70 domestic league matches and scored five goals for the club in the league.
 He also won the Slovenian championship twice with the club, in 1994 and 1995.

 Knavs won two consecutive champions titles in the Austrian Bundesliga with Tirol Innsbruck in 2000 and 2001, before he went on to sign with German Bundesliga side 1.
 FC Kaiserslautern in July 2001.
 He played for Kaiserslautern in the next three seasons, appearing in 64 Bundesliga matches and scoring three goals for the club in the league before leaving it for another Bundesliga team, VfL Bochum, in June 2004.
 He spent only one season with Bochum and left the club after their relegation to the 2.
 Bundesliga at the end of the 2004–05 season, making 26 Bundesliga appearances and scoring one goal for the club in the league.
 He subsequently returned to Austria by signing with Red Bull Salzburg in July 2005.
 He stayed there three seasons, making 30 appearances and scoring one goal.

 He retired from football in 2008, aged 32.